decktra/model_sandbox/README.md

 This models represents the actual money transactions.
 Its main attributes are amount (an integer representing USD cents) and date.

-I propose to implement a narrow and shallow Single Table Inheritance to distinguish to types of account entries: Debit and Credit.
+On this models, I propose to implement a narrow and shallow Single Table Inheritance to distinguish to types of account entries: Debit and Credit.
 This would facilitate the calculation of account balance by simply adding debits and subsctracting credits to the current account's balance or a BalanceSnapshot, depending of what balance you need to calculate.

 Its associations are: